 - application of relevant methods of analysis,

-- communicating for a wide range of users of the information provided.
+- structuring written responses and communicating for a wide range of users of the information provided; and

 How should I adapt my learning style to cover the TPE material?

 The TPE course starts approximately eight weeks before any face to face classes commence.
 At the beginning of this period your focus should be on the revision of technical material, which is assumed knowledge at TPE.
 The introduction to TPE material will provide guidance on how to approach this.
 You need to have a sound technical base for building your professional skills upon and revision of assumed knowledge will help this.

 When revising TC/TPS material, you should be focusing on gaining a broad overview of the subjects.
 That’s because TPE is about solving business problems and focusing on the practical advice eg pros/cons of bespoke systems, payment dates for tax and implications of defaulting on bank finance, rather than just the mechanics of calculations.

 As TPE tests knowledge application in a real-life situation; identify possible gaps in your existing knowledge – it will be relevant if it has been some time since you studied a particular topic, or you are not currently using this knowledge in practice.

-There are open learning technical modules which supplement the TPE classes.
+There are open learning TPE modules which supplement the TPE classes.
 The modules do not contain substantial quantities of new technical material but help to place your assumed knowledge into a commercial context.
-Guidance on how to tackle these modules is given during the TPE pre-course briefing and pre-course material.
+Guidance on how to tackle these modules is given during the TPE introductory briefing and material.